gaboesquivel/gaboesquivel/content/tech/zod.md

   - Zod is a schema declaration and validation library designed for TypeScript.
   - It allows for building type-safe applications with runtime validation.
 experience:
-  - Utilized Zod in BasilicEVM and bitlauncher for form validation and API request/response typing.
+  - Utilized Zod in Opyn and BitLauncher for form validation and API request/response typing.
-  - Implemented schema validation to ensure data integrity and improve error handling in applications.
 ---

 # Zod